Website Translation and Localization: Misconceptions

 https://jrlanguage.com/ translation-content.html

-8. How will you supply the material to be translated: MS Word, html, xml, php, or others
+- How will you supply the material to be translated: MS Word, HTML, XML, PHP, JSON or others file types

-11. Website localization assurance is perhaps the most important step, as it is vital to proofread and test your website before it is open to the public.
-Always double-check connections, navigation and correct sequence within each language.
+- Website localization quality assurance and testing are perhaps the most critical steps, as they are vital to thoroughly proofreading and testing your website before it is made public.
+Always double-check connections, navigation, and correct sequence within each language.
 By carefully reviewing the new site, you avoid the embarrassment of faulty navigation within your site that can render all of your efforts towards a multilingual page useless.

 Quoting a Website Translation Project